-A long party is not necessary.
-Let’s cover how to do it up right.
-But first…let’s recall the potential issues that some students may have with Christmas classroom activities.
+Besides, a long party is not necessary.
+Let's cover how to do it right.
+But first… let's recall the potential issues that some students may have with Christmas classroom activities.

 That is why we have “winter” or “winter break” parties.
-Be certain it is not just a re-labeling; your fun classroom activities must revolve around winter themes, NOT traditional Christmas themes.
+Be certain it is not just a re-labeling; your fun holiday activities must revolve around winter themes, NOT traditional Christmas themes.
 It is simply the professional thing to do if you teach in a public school.

 And even a “winter” party may not be acceptable for those who do not celebrate any parties at all.
 Be sensitive; you may need to arrange for kids to go to other classrooms or get an excused absence if needed.
-But talk to parents first…don’t assume anything.
+But talk to parents first and don't assume anything.

 Let's cover some ideas for both “way-too-much snow” and “snow-deprived” areas.